Load all libraries for this example

 Predictions

 Predicted values for the latent variables can be obtained using the predict() function.
 This is done by sampling from the posterior distributions of the latent variables given the observed data.
-In the future, this function will also allow for out-of-sample predictions and also to retrieve predictions for observed variables.
+The function also supports predictions for observed variables (e.g. type = "ov") and missing data imputation, respecting multilevel structure if present.

 eta_preds <- predict(fit, nsamp = 100)